Ambler Child Support

 It is important to remember that what the court finds to be your income may be different from your taxable income.
 The court is authorized to include other sources of income and assets beyond what you report as your adjusted gross income, such as including retirement account contributions or other income that is deductible or not subject to taxation.
 Ultimately, your child support obligation may reflect your total earning capacity rather than your taxable income.
 That is why our attorneys will help you address any complications that arise with respect to your child support and fight for your and your children’s rights.

-Contact Our Experienced Family Attorneys Today to Discuss Your Ambler Child Support Case
+Contact Our Experienced Family Attorneys Today

 At Rubin, Glickman, Steinberg & Gifford, our lawyers will walk you through the child support process, or help you understand any existing child support orders entered for your family.
 We can also help you enforce an existing child support order if your child’s parent is not paying the required amounts, or modify an order if circumstances have substantially changed since your existing order was entered.
 Call us or fill out our “Contact Us” page today to schedule a free initial consultation to discuss your situation.